jfritts-afk/pool-party/README.md

 ## Configuration

 - The default port for the Glances server is set to `61208`.
 If your Glances server uses a different port, you can specify it during script execution.

-## Contributing

-Feel free to open issues or submit pull requests for improvements.
-Contributions are welcome!

-## License

-This project is licensed under the [MIT License](LICENSE).